alexyorke/alexyorke.github.io/_posts/2020-08-16-quickly-download-sample-config-programming-files-test-compilers-fuzzers.md

 You could stop here if you have sufficient sample data, or if you are unsatisfied you can continue to get even more files.

-## Let’s get greedy
+## Let's get greedy

-(This section will be cleaned up at some point, as while it is possible to perform using a script, I haven’t made one yet for it.)
+(This section will be cleaned up at some point, as while it is possible to perform using a script, I haven't made one yet for it.)

 Notice that earlier I said that the URLs corresponded to commits, which mean that they are part of a series and can be linked together.
-The entire file’s history can be tracked and so we can find more examples of this file by downloading it at each point in history.
+The entire file's history can be tracked and so we can find more examples of this file by downloading it at each point in history.

 In the ~/gradle_url_sample_files.txt file, a URL might look like